Robert De Niro: Legal issues

 In February 1998, De Niro was held for questioning by French police in connection with an international prostitution ring.
-De Niro denied any involvement, and later filed a complaint against the examining magistrate for "violation of secrecy in an investigation".
-He stated he would not return to France, but has since traveled there several times including for the 2011 Cannes Film Festival.
+De Niro denied any involvement and later filed a complaint against the examining magistrate for "violation of secrecy in an investigation".
+He stated he would not return to France but has since traveled there several times, including for the 2011 Cannes Film Festival.

-In 1999, De Niro threatened to sue the owners of "De Niro's Supper Club" in Vancouver, under section 3 of the BC Privacy Act.
+In 1999, De Niro threatened to sue the owners of "De Niro's Supper Club" in Vancouver under section 3 of the BC Privacy Act.
 The restaurant subsequently changed its name to "Section (3)".

 In 2006, the trust that owns De Niro's Gardiner estate sued the town to have its property tax assessment reduced, arguing that $6 million was too high and should be compared only with similar properties in Ulster County, where Gardiner is located.
-The town, which had been comparing its value to similar estates in Dutchess County, across the Hudson River, and Connecticut's Litchfield County, where many other affluent New York residents maintain estates on large properties, won in State Supreme Court.
-In 2014, the trust's lawyers appealed the decision and the town was unsure if it should continue to defend the suit because of financial limitations (it would have earned far less in payments on the increased taxes than it had spent on legal costs).
+The town, which had been comparing its value with similar estates in Dutchess County, across the Hudson River, and Connecticut's Litchfield County, where many other affluent New York residents maintain estates on large properties, won in State Supreme Court.
+In 2014, the trust's lawyers appealed the decision, and the town was unsure whether it should continue to defend the suit, because of financial limitations in that it would have earned far less in payments on the increased taxes than it had spent on legal costs.
 This angered many residents, who initially sympathized with De Niro, and some proposed to raise money privately to help the town continue the suit.
 The dispute was publicized by The New York Times.
-"When he (De Niro) read about it on Election Day, he went bananas", due to the negative publicity, said Gardiner town councilman Warren Wiegand.
-He was unaware that a lawsuit was filed; the trust's accountants took responsibility citing fiduciary duty.
-Shortly afterwards, De Niro's lawyer, Tom Harvey, contacted the town to settle the case, and the trust's accounting firm agreed to pay the town's $129,000 legal bill.
+"When he (De Niro) read about it on Election Day, he went bananas" due to the negative publicity, said Gardiner town councilman Warren Wiegand.
+He was unaware that a lawsuit had been filed; the trust's accountants took responsibility, citing fiduciary duty.
+Shortly afterward, De Niro's lawyer, Tom Harvey, contacted the town to settle the case, and the trust's accounting firm agreed to pay the town's $129,000 legal bill.

-In August 2019, De Niro's company Canal Productions filed a $6-million lawsuit against former employee Graham Chase Robinson, for breaching her fiduciary duties and violating New York's faithless servant doctrine by misusing company funds and watching hours of Netflix during work hours.
+In August 2019, De Niro's company Canal Productions filed a $6-million lawsuit against former employee Graham Chase Robinson for breaching her fiduciary duties and violating New York's faithless servant doctrine by misusing company funds and watching hours of Netflix during work hours.
 In October 2019, Robinson filed a lawsuit against De Niro, claiming harassment and gender discrimination.
-In November 2023 the jury found De Niro not personally liable for gender discrimination but his production company was ordered to pay her $1.2 million in damages.
+In November 2023, a jury found De Niro not personally liable for gender discrimination, but his production company was ordered to pay Robinson $1.2 million in damages.